WatsonWBlair/git_literate/FAQ.md

 pytest all-construct/all_construct_test.py
 The -p no:cacheprovider option is only needed in special cases to disable caching, so it’s usually fine to leave it out.

+Q: How does caching impact whether tests are checking the latest version of a file?

+A: When caching is enabled, it can store previous versions of files or test results to speed up test execution.
+However, this can prevent tests from accessing the most recent content of a file, potentially leading to outdated or misleading results.
+To ensure your tests validate the latest content, you may need to clear or disable the cache before running them, or configure your cache settings to refresh as needed.
+This way, tests will be guaranteed to work with the current file version.